troclaux/notes/docker.md

 # Use an official Ubuntu image as the base
 FROM ubuntu:latest

-# Set the working directory to /app
+# Set the working directory to /app (this automatically creates the app directory inside root directory)
 WORKDIR /app

 # Copy the web server configuration file
 COPY nginx.conf /etc/nginx/nginx.conf

-# Copy the web server files
+# Copies entire project (except what’s excluded via .dockerignore) into the container
 COPY . /app

 # Install the necessary dependencies